 Bastion launched on PC on August 16, 2011 on the Steam Store.
 Visit Bastion's Steam page for more information.
 Bastion is also available from other select digital retailers.

-Bastion launched on December 9, 2011 on the Chrome Web Store.
-Visit Bastion's page on the Chrome Web Store to play the game right in your browser!
+Bastion launched on December 9, 2011 on the Chrome Web Store, where you could play the game right in your browser!
+Unfortunately, this version is no longer available due to some Chrome services that are no longer supported.

 Bastion launched on April 26, 2012 on the Mac App Store.
 Visit Bastion's page on the Mac App Store to download it.